 - Learn to properly prepare the surface of the substrate

-- Learn easy ways to edge and cross band
+- Easy ways to edge and cross band

-- Learn to flatten veneer with various home brew formulations
+- How to flatten veneer with various home brew formulations

 - Learn pattern matching alternatives